datfinesoul/pro-auth-bot/README.md

 - Edit "App Settings" afterward to make the app "active"
 - more coming...

+- NOTE: If you run npm dev dev before setup_proxy, a .env file will be automatically created.
+In that case, please delete that file and follow the steps in order.

 ### Quirks
 - `User authorization callback URL` on the Github Apps setting page will default to the "Chrome Saved Passwords" login for github, which